Go on to Part Five

 opened

-fans.
+for J. Geils in front of between 3,500 and 3,800 fans.
 A tape of this show exists.
-As was typical at J. Geils
+As was typical at J. Geils shows, Giant had

-fireworks being set off during their opening song.
-Still, the band ended up surprisingly well
+set off during their opening song.

-received, earning a standing ovation at the end.
-They returned for an encore but, by that
+ovation at the end.
+They returned for an

-point, many in the crowd were calling out for J. Geils.
-Derek later explained that, due to limited
+encore but, by that point, many in the crowd were calling out for J.

-back projection system.
-This same lack
+show and back projection system.
+This

-not perform So Sincere on this evening.
+setup and not perform So Sincere on this evening.

 Utica Jan.
 29, 1975